synfinatic/vpnexiter/README.md

 manage your VPN connections and choose different exit gateways based on performance or geo-location requirements.

-VPNExiter is a GoLang service which runs on your router and makes it convienent to manage your VPN connection.
+VPNExiter is a GoLang service which runs on your router (or other device) and makes it convienent to manage your VPN connection.

 ### Features